sep2/immer-yjs/readme.md

 # What is this
 [immer](https://github.com/immerjs/immer) is a library for easy immutable data manipulation using plain json structure. [y.js](https://github.com/yjs/yjs) is a CRDT library with mutation-based API. `immer-yjs` allows manipulating `y.js` data types with the api provided by `immer`.

 Efficient update is enabled by generating a new snapshot while mutating the exact part changed in the previous one, nothing more, just like with `immer`.
 Any change comes from `y.js` is also reflected in the new snapshot in the least impact manner.
+Unchanged properties are structurally shared with the old snapshot.

-This library is very simple and small, just ~200 lines of code, [no magic hidden behind](https://github.dev/sep2/immer-yjs/blob/main/packages/immer-yjs/src/immer-yjs.ts).
+This library is very simple and small, just ~200 lines of code, [no magic hidden behind](https://github.com/sep2/immer-yjs/blob/main/packages/immer-yjs/src/immer-yjs.ts).

 Do:
 ```js